Home > GPU

 Memory

 Regarding VRAM on the cards, Nvidia has also vastly improved the capability and capacity for the new flagship.
 Splashing an impressive 32GB of GDDR7 onto it, there is plenty of memory for any tasks you chuck and loading any textures in the buffer.
-Not only that but it has a 512-bit memory bus allowing for a whopping 1.79TB/s of bandwidth, pushing those AI capabilities even more in a consumer card.
+Not only that, but it also has a 512-bit memory bus, allowing for a whopping 1.79TB/s of bandwidth, pushing those AI capabilities even more in a consumer card.

-In comparison, the 16GB of GDDR6X on the 4080 Super is just half of what the 5090 has to offer and with a lower bandwidth.
-Dropping it down to 736GB/s cuts the bandwidth by more than half, which will quickly impact the performance capabilities of the card alongside the lower core count.
+In comparison, the 16GB of GDDR6X on the 4080 Super is just half of what the 5090 has to offer, and with a lower bandwidth.
+Dropping it down to 736GB/s cuts the bandwidth by more than half, which will quickly impact the card’s performance capabilities alongside the lower core count.

 Power